JamesSimel/SurveyForm/README.md

 # SurveyForm.
-#In his projects I made a nice survey form for "HackerOne".
+#In this projects I made a nice survey form for "HackerOne".
 #Feel free to pull or fork this repo....